I spent two weeks comparing AI tools before I realized I was procrastinating.

 Two reasons.

 First, comparing tools feels productive.
-You’re learning.
-You’re evaluating.
-You’re making informed decisions.
-But if you spend three weeks comparing and zero weeks creating, you’ve made no progress.
+You are learning.
+You are evaluating.
+You are making informed decisions.
+But if you spend three weeks comparing and zero weeks creating, you have made no progress.
 Research without action is procrastination in a lab coat.

 How to pick yours